Scroll To See More Images

 The irony: Micellar water doesn’t require actual water to work, so there’s no rinsing allowed.

 You also might have heard (or, like me, are tired of hearing) about how French women live and die by micellar water, and—thanks to France’s harsh H2O—never let tap water touch their face.
 Unless they bathe in it, that’s pretty hard to do, but I am wondering if limiting my tap-water exposure to showers is benefiting my face.
-I’m not really sure, so until I’m rich enough to install faucets and showerheads that spew micellar water 24 hours a day, here are 5 that’ll do the trick.
+I’m not really sure, so until I’m rich enough to install faucets and showerheads that spew micellar water 24 hours a day, here are some that’ll do the trick.

 The one that arguably started the revolution, I make fun of this French face wash for its ability to make editors, bloggers, and makeup artists freak out over how amazing it is, but its makeup-removing and skin-perfecting prowess is legit.
 It’s packed with soothing, decongesting ingredients, and it’s no longer only available at French pharmacies.